crypblizz8/mcp-server-documentation/README.md

 # MCP Documentation Search Server

-A powerful documentation search server built with FastMCP that enables intelligent searching across multiple popular framework and library documentations.
-This tool helps developers quickly find relevant information from various documentation sources using a unified interface.
+A powerful documentation search server built with FastMCP, enabling AI systems to intelligently search across multiple popular framework and library documentations.
+This tool ensures that AI models can quickly access and retrieve relevant information from various documentation sources using a unified interface.

 ## 🌟 Features